 Subtracting the Complications

-Pam Mulready’s “destruction of choice” started her freshman year and continued throughout college.
+SMART participant wellnessandhope (her screen name) says her “destruction of choice” started her freshman year and continued throughout college.
 While her friends were graduating, she was in rehab.
 This was not how she thought her life was supposed to go.
 Eventually, though, it put her on a path to recovery and led to helping teens and young adults going through the same experiences.
-Today, Pam is a licensed mental heath and addiction recovery counselor, working as a Project Coordinator at Youth Recovery CT and as a SMART Recovery Facilitator.
+Today, wellnessandhope is a licensed mental heath and addiction recovery counselor, working as a Project Coordinator at Youth Recovery CT and as a SMART Recovery Facilitator.

 You Don’t Have to Eat Carrot Sticks Every Day